 After a speech of welcome by the Chief and a response by De Soto, they advanced together into the town, the former riding ‘in his sedan chair,’ the Spanish leader on his fiery war horse.
 This capital city contained five hundred houses, and here the adventurers remained twenty-five days, and again marched southward.

-Passing through Indian towns, gathering wild grapes which grew in great abundance, encamping at various places, De Soto arrived September 18, at a large town called Tallasee, surrounded by a wall and terraces.
+Passing through Indian towns, gathering wild grapes which grew in great abundance, encamping at various places, De Soto arrived on September 18, at a large town called Tallassee, surrounded by a wall and terraces.
 This town was on the Tallapoosa, along the banks of which river were extensive corn-fields, and Indian villages among these fields of ripening maize.

 Invitation from Chief Tuskaloosa

-While encamped at this place, (Tallasee) De Soto received an invitation from a renowned chief named Tuskaloosa to visit his capital city, a town called Maubila.
+While encamped at this place, (Tallassee) De Soto received an invitation from a renowned chief named Tuskaloosa to visit his capital city, a town called Maubila.
 De Soto accepted the invitation.
 He crossed the Tallapoosa, sent a small body of his cavalry to inform the chief that the Spanish leader was near, and soon presented himself before the proud Mobilian.
 He was found seated upon two cushions, on a large and elegant matting, and on a natural eminence ‘which commanded a delightful prospect.’

 His address of welcome was very short.
 De Soto’s reply was conciliatory.
 A large pack horse was selected of sufficient strength to carry the huge frame of Tuskaloosa, and side by side, the Spanish leader and the Indian ruler, journeyed toward Maubila.